AndrewJBateman/ionic-angular-news-app/README.md

 **TODO:** Sliding from the right deletes the favourite.
 **TODO:** prevent storage of duplicate articles.
 Add 'delete all' button at top. lhs sliding delete is not working.

-* **About page** Includes popover with links to Author Website, Github Repo and a Contact Page.
-Unsplash image with author credit also shown.
+* **About page** Working.
+Displays Unsplash image with author credit and short info about the app with links to APIs used.
+Header includes popover with links to Author Website, Github Repo and a Contact Page.
 **TODO:** add contact page, add my thumbnail image.

 * **Search page** add or remove Search page.